Exploring the Benefits of Seaweed and Marine Plants for Cat Health

 Bengal cat sitting next to seaweed

-The sea holds a bounty of treasures that our feline friends can reap health benefits from.
-You may even wonder, “can my cat eat seaweed?”
+The sea holds a bounty of treasures that can benefit the health of your cats.
+You may wonder, “can cats eat seaweed?”
 The answer is yes!
-When consumed in appropriate amounts, seaweeds and marine plants are safe, beneficial, and healthy for cats.
-This nutrient dense superfood provides a source of proteins, fiber, vitamins, trace minerals and essential fatty acids.
+When consumed in appropriate amounts, seaweeds and marine plants are safe and healthy for cats.
+This nutrient dense superfood of the sea provides a source of proteins, fiber, vitamins, trace minerals and essential fatty acids.

-In this blog post, we will explore the nutritional benefits of seaweeds and marine plants as for cats, as well as the best sources of these nutrients.
+This blog post explores the nutritional benefits of seaweeds and marine plants for cats, as well as the best sources of these nutrients.

 High in Omega-3 Fatty Acids

-Next to fatty fish such as salmon, sardines and tuna, sea plants and seaweeds have a high content of omega-3 fatty acids comprising of EPA and DHA, two essential fatty acids that are important for cat health.
+Next to fatty fish like salmon, sardines and tuna, sea plants and seaweeds are rich in EPA and DHA, two essential omega 3 fatty acids that are important for cat health.
 These fatty acids are important for maintaining a healthy heart and circulation, as well as promoting good skin and fur.
 Adding seaweed to your cat’s food can also help to reduce inflammation and improve joint health.

 Great Source of Iodine

-Seaweeds and marine plants are an abundant source of vitamins and minerals that are essential for feline health.
-For example, seaweed is a good source of iodine, which is important for regulating the metabolism and supporting healthy thyroid function in cats.
+Seaweeds and marine plants are abundant in vitamins and minerals essential for feline health.
+For instance, seaweed is a good source of iodine, vital for regulating metabolism and supporting thyroid function in cats.

-Elkhorn sea moss, a red seaweed and kelp, a brown seaweed are just a few examples of seaweeds that cats can eat that are rich in iodine.
+Elkhorn sea moss, a type of red seaweed and kelp, a type of brown seaweed are just a few examples of edible seaweeds for cats that are rich in iodine.
 Iodine helps with many functions including proper function of the thyroid gland.
-A diet that is low or deficient can lead to hyperthyroidism, an endocrine disease that is common in cats above 8 years old.
+A diet that is low or deficient can lead to hyperthyroidism, an endocrine disease that is common in older cats.

 Antioxidant Rich

-Another benefit of marine plants and seaweeds is their valuable source of antioxidants.
+Marine plants and seaweeds are also a valuable source of antioxidants.
 Antioxidants help to support the immune system and protect cells from damage caused by free radicals produced in the body due to exposure to the environment, air pollutants and chemicals.
-Some of the best sources of antioxidants in seaweeds and marine plants include astaxanthin, a carotenoid that is found in marine algae such as the Hawaiian red algae and Haematococcus pluvialis, a microalgae.
+Astaxanthin, a keto-carotenoid that possesses potent antioxidant properties, is found in marine algae such as the Hawaiian red algae and Haematococcus pluvialis, a microalgae.

 Digestible Source of Fiber & Protein

-Finally, seaweeds and marine plants are also a great source of protein for felines, which is essential for building and repairing muscle tissues.
+Finally, seaweeds and marine plants are also a complete protein source with all nine essential amino acids required by cats, which makes it essential for building and repairing muscle tissues in felines.
 Spirulina and chlorella, two types of blue-green algae are particularly rich in amino acids, which are the building blocks of protein.

-If you are looking to add seaweeds and marine plants to your cat’s diet, consider adding kelp, nori, kombu, elkhorn seamoss, spirulina, and chlorella to their diet.
-Alternatively, choose from our range of AAFCO complete and balanced raw cat food that includes superfoods such as prebiotic seaweed into each meal.
+If you are looking to add seaweeds and marine plants to your cat’s diet, consider adding kelp, nori, kombu, elkhorn seamoss, spirulina, or chlorella to their diet.
+Alternatively, choose from our range of AAFCO complete and balanced raw cat food that includes superfoods such as a specially fermented prebiotic seaweed in each meal.

 Sources